qsniyg/maxurl/CONTRIBUTING.md

 Translations are done through standard .po (gettext) files, located in the [po subdirectory](https://github.com/qsniyg/maxurl/tree/master/po).
 You can either translate it manually using a text editor, or use one of the numerous .po translation tools, such as [poedit](https://poedit.net/) or [poeditor](https://poeditor.com/) (online).

 To test a modified translation, run: `node tools/update_from_po.js`.
-This will update userscript.user.js with the translations from the po subdirectory.
+This will update src/userscript.ts with the translations from the po subdirectory.

-Note: when submitting a pull request for a translation, please do not include the modified userscript.user.js, as it will increase the risk of merge conflicts.
+Note: when submitting a pull request for a translation, please do not include the modified userscript.ts, as it will increase the risk of merge conflicts.

 To add support for a new language, create a new .po file for the language code from [po/imu.pot](https://github.com/qsniyg/maxurl/blob/master/po/imu.pot), and make sure to translate `$language_native$` (the native word for your language, such as Français for French, or 한국어 for Korean).